 I tried for clarity upgrade, the upgrade was successful.

 In addition, you can install the plug-in Usermin.

 Usermin is a web-based interface for webmail, password changing, mail filters, fetchmail and much more.
 It is designed for use by regular non-root users on a Unix system, and limits them to tasks that they would be able to perform if logged in via SSH or at the console.
-See the standard modules page for a list of all the functions built into Usermin.
+See the

 Installation is done automatically too.